yugabyte/yugabyte-db/docs/content/preview/architecture/transactions/transactions-overview.md

 ### Explicit locking

 As with PostgreSQL, YugabyteDB provides various row-level lock modes to control concurrent access to data in tables.
 These modes can be used for application-controlled locking in cases where MVCC does not provide the desired behavior.
-Read more about [explicit locking in YugabyteDB](../../../explore/transactions/explicit-locking)
+For more information, see [Explicit locking in YugabyteDB](../../../explore/transactions/explicit-locking).

 ## Transactions execution path